 Bio

-Working across installation, performance, studio and social practice, Venezuelan-American artist Mariángeles Soto-Díaz sutures political, ancestral and personal modes of knowing to examine vulnerability and how we counter violence, both structural and domestic.
+Working across installation, performance, studio and social practice, Venezuelan-American artist Mariángeles Soto-Díaz considers how we might decenter violence–epistemic, structural and domestic.
 The social practice dimension of her work involves collaborations with her martial art teachers and colleagues, participatory projects, instruction-based works, and experimental performance.
-Expanding on her initial training as a painter, her studio practice also remixes non-traditional materials such as judo belts, neighborhood detritus, spices, UPC codes, and coconuts to explore global consumption, gender in the art world, color and emotion, colonial extractivism, and chocolate, among other topics.
+Diversifying her initial training as a painter, Soto-Díaz has been gradually developing a plural conceptual foundation driven by cognitive justice and by reclaiming intercultural ecologies of knowledge.
+In the studio she uses non-traditional materials such as judo belts, neighborhood detritus, spices, UPC codes, and coconuts to address ongoing and pressing concerns such as global consumption, gender in the art world, color and emotion, colonial extractivism, and chocolate, among other topics.

-Soto-Díaz has seamlessly combined installation, art, social practice and performance in many recent projects including her solo show Everyday Grappling Operations (2018-19) at the Orange County Museum of Art, Infinite Unbalancing Directions (2019) at the SUR:Biennial and Gentle Prowess Deliberations (2022) at Grand Central Art Center.
-Her ongoing Pink Elephant in the Room series is featured in Remains-Tomorrow: Themes in Contemporary Latin American Abstraction, a book on post-1990s conceptual Latin American abstraction by Cecilia Fajardo-Hill (Hatje Cantz, 2022), and is in the Stiftung Konzeptuelle Kunst.
+Recent projects merging installation, art, social practice and performance include Everyday Grappling Operations at the Orange County Museum of Art (2018-19), Infinite Unbalancing Directions at the SUR:Biennial (2019) and Gentle Prowess Deliberations at Grand Central Art Center (2022-23).
+Her ongoing Pink Elephant in the Room series has been exhibited in Venezuela and was included in CENTURY.idee bauhaus in Berlin, is featured in Remains-Tomorrow: Themes in Contemporary Latin American Abstraction, a book on post-1990s conceptual Latin American abstraction by Cecilia Fajardo-Hill (Hatje Cantz, 2022) and is part of the Stiftung Konzeptuelle Kunst Collection.
 Other instruction-based projects have been exhibited at MASS MoCA, El Museo del Barrio, Stanley Museum, LACE, Smack Mellon and the Torrance Art Museum.
-Her work has also been shown at 18th Street Art Center (Los Angeles), MAK Center for Art and Architecture (Los Angeles), MASS MoCA.
+Her work has also been shown at 18th Street Art Center (Los Angeles) and MAK Center for Art and Architecture (Los Angeles).
+For many years while living on the East Coast, she was part of the feminist Soho20 Chelsea Gallery in NY and is now part of the international, fourth wave Tomorrow Girls Troop.
 She is also the founder of the Unconfirmed Makeshift Museum (UMM), a nomadic platform for contemporary art.